nocproject/noc/docs/blog/posts/noc-18.1a1.md

 ---
 date: 2018-09-12
+authors: [dv]
+description: >
+    NOC 18.1.a1 is released.
+categories:
+    - General
 ---
-In accordance to our [Release Policy](/blog/2018/09/12/new-release-policy/) we're starting generation of 18.1 releases.
+In accordance to our [Release Policy](/release-policy/) we're starting generation of 18.1 releases.

 _microservices_ branch has been forked from main tree about 3 years ago